This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 - BMX and motorbike racing facilities;

-- Car racing facilities;
+- car racing facilities;

-- Community festivals;
+- community festivals;

-- Community markets;
+- community markets;

-- Horse racing facilities;
+- horse racing facilities;

-- Playground equipment;
+- playground equipment;

-- Public swimming pools;
+- public swimming pools;

-- Show grounds;
+- show grounds;

-- Skate parks;
+- skate parks;

-- Sports fields.
+- sports fields.

 15.7.5 Queensland

-Smoking in enclosed workplaces and public areas including indoor dining areas of liquor licensed premises has been restricted in Queensland since 2002 under the Tobacco and Other Smoking Products Act 1998 (Qld) (‘Tobacco and Other Smoking Products Act’).
-12 Amendments to the Act in 2004 xxxix introduced the most comprehensive smokefree laws in Australia at the time with effect from 1 January 2005.
+Smoking in enclosed workplaces and public areas, including indoor dining areas of liquor licensed premises, has been restricted in Queensland since 2002 under the Tobacco and Other Smoking Products Act 1998 (Qld) (‘Tobacco and Other Smoking Products Act’).53 Amendments to the Act in 200454 introduced the most comprehensive smokefree laws in Australia at the time, with effect from 1 January 2005.
 Smoking was banned anywhere within four metres of an entrance to a non-residential building, within 10 metres of outdoor children’s playground equipment, in stadiums managed by the Queensland Major Sports Facilities Authority, and between the flags at patrolled beaches and at artificial beaches.
-Smoking bans in enclosed liquor licensed premises and poker machine gaming areas were phased in from 2005 to 2006, with smoking being permitted in one third of these areas from 30 September 2005 and being completely phased out by 1 July 2006.
-A ban on smoking at outdoor eating or drinking areas where food or drink is provided as part of a business came into effect from 1 July 2006.
-Liquor licensed premises can have a designated outdoor smoking area where only smoking and drinking can occur in up to 50 per cent of the outdoor area of the premises.

 - See Table 15.7.2 for a summary of smokefree legislation implementation dates in Queensland.